lmontopo/lmontopo.github.io/content/interpreting-the-interpreter-episode-2.md

 Author: Leta Montopoli
 Slug: interpreting-the-interpreter-episode-2

-Confession: I am not yet ready to present my final, finished, Lisp Interpreter.
+** Confession: I am not yet ready to present my final, finished, Lisp Interpreter.
 It will be coming soon, but not today.
 Today I will describe the rollercoaster ride of an experience taking on this project has been for me.
-Then, I'll focus in on a couple things I've learned along the way.
+Then I'll focus in on a couple things I've learned along the way. **

 Last week Sumana asked me how my interpreter was going, and I explained to her the mixed feelings I was having about the project.
 I told her how